Tilikum v. Sea World: Background

 Tilikum was a bull killer whale (Orcinus orca) bought by the SeaWorld marine park in Orlando, Florida in 1992 to be part of the park's orca exhibit.
 He was the largest orca in captivity.
-The other whales named as plaintiffs in the suit are Katina, who is also kept in Orlando, and Corky, Kasatka, and Ulises who are kept in SeaWorld San Diego.
+The other whales named as plaintiffs in the suit are Katina, who is also kept in Orlando, and Corky, Kasatka, and Ulises, who are kept at SeaWorld San Diego.

-A year prior to the case, Tilikum killed his handler and fellow performer, Dawn Brancheau.
-On February 24, 2010, Brancheau began her "Dine with Shamu" show with Tilikum just as she had many times before.
-However, this show ended by Tilikum reacting poorly to Dawn's request.
+A year prior to the case, Tilikum killed his experienced handler and fellow performer, Dawn Brancheau.
+On February 24, 2010, Brancheau began her "Dine with Shamu" show with Tilikum as she had many times before.
+However, this show ended with Tilikum reacting poorly to Dawn's request.
 While Brancheau interacted with Tilikum before a live audience, he grabbed Brancheau and dragged her into the water.
-He held her at the bottom of the pool, ripping part of her scalp from her skull, breaking her jaw, fracturing vertebrae, and killing her.
-Tilikum was also one of three orcas that killed trainer Keltie Byrne in 1991, and in 1999 the dead body of Daniel P. Dukes was found draped over his back.
-Following the killing of the first instance with Keltie Byrne, Tilikum and the other two orcas were put up for sale.
-Soon after and before Seaworld got rid of them, Tilikum was confined to a small, poor-quality tank to separate him from the other two orcas that killed Byrne.
+He held her at the bottom of the pool, ripping part of her scalp from her skull, breaking her jaw, fracturing vertebrae, removing her left arm, and killing her.

+Tilikum was one of three orcas that killed trainer Keltie Byrne in 1991 at Sealand of the Pacific.
+Following the killing of Byrne, Tilikum and the other two orcas were put up for sale by the park.
+Tilikum was confined to a very small tank to keep him separate from the other two orcas, who had acted hostile towards him in the past.
+The three orcas were sold to SeaWorld Orlando.
+In 1999, the dead body of Daniel P. Dukes was found dead and injured, draped over Tilikum's back, after having snuck into the orca's tank after hours.
+Of the four human deaths captive orcas have caused, Tilikum was involved with three.

 Complaint

-On 25 October 2011 animal rights organization PETA brought a constitutional lawsuit in the United States District Court for the Southern District of California as next friends of the orcas.
-They asserted the wording of the US Constitution is not expressly limited to humans, and that orcas are entitled to protection under 13th Amendment.
+On October 25, 2011, animal rights organization PETA brought a constitutional lawsuit in the United States District Court for the Southern District of California as next friends of the orcas.
+They asserted the wording of the United States Constitution is not expressly limited to humans, and that orcas are entitled to protection under the 13th Amendment.

 Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.